 The Georgia Trust is expanding its educational efforts and enhancing hands-on assistance to provide African American sites with successful tools for preservation.

-In 2019 and 2020, we received an unprecedented number of nominations for African American sites for the Places in Peril program, and we continue to receive inquiries to assist African American historic sites in Georgia.
-In order to support this growing demand, the Trust will shift its efforts to meet current preservation needs.
+In recent years, we received an unprecedented number of nominations for African American sites for the Places in Peril program, and we continue to receive inquiries to assist African American historic sites in Georgia.
+In order to support this growing demand, the Trust has shifted our efforts to meet current preservation needs.

-The Georgia Trust is entering into a new phase of activism preserving African American sites in the state.
+The Georgia Trust has entered a phase of activism preserving African American sites in the state.
 By employing the resources of Georgia’s historic built environment, we can bring relevance of history to help save African American history in Georgia.

-We will host workshops focused on preserving Georgia’s African American resources, heighten our preservation services to African American Places in Peril sites, and continue with a specific focus in our other programs, including the Revolving Fund and Preservation Easement programs.
+We host workshops focused on preserving Georgia’s African American resources, heighten our preservation services to African American Places in Peril sites, and continue with a specific focus in our other programs, including the Revolving Fund and Preservation Easement programs.

 Featured projects include Fountain Hall, a National Historic Landmark; West Hunter Street Baptist, which is monitored by a Trust easement; and the Eleanor Roosevelt School, the last constructed Rosenwald School, which is undergoing restoration by its new owners, Aquaponics.